amro/gibbon/README.markdown

 ***Note*** Substitute an underscore if a resource name contains a hyphen.

-You can use symbols as hash keys in api responses by passing `symbolize_keys: true`.
+Pass `symbolize_keys: true` to use symbols (instead of strings) as hash keys in API responses.

 ```ruby
 gibbon = Gibbon::Request.new(api_key: "your_api_key", symbolize_keys: true)